A day trip to Bingen from Darmstadt

 Remember that Rüdesheim is in Hessen, and Bingen is in Rheinland Palatinate.
 These towns are on the opposite banks of the Rhine river.

 On this trip, we started by taking a ship tour by Bingen Rüdesheimer.
 Bingen Rüdesheimer is a ship tour company with multiple ship tour options on the Rhein.
-The one we chose took us to the town of Bingen and two castles – Burg Rheinstein and Burg Klopp.
-The tour also included audio on board that explained the places that we were visiting.
+The one we chose took us to Bingen and two castles – Burg Rheinstein and Burg Klopp.
+The tour also included audio on board explaining the places we were visiting.

 Tickets for the Bingen Rüdesheimer ship tour can be purchased at the ticketing counter or from their website: